 The setback device is not available as a separate item from the manufacturers and I am currently reticent to buy a second complete kit to hack it.

-RE: Radio linked Thermostat: Salus RT500RF - Added by JohnO over 1 year ago
+RE: Radio linked Thermostat: Salus RT500RF - Added by JohnO about 3 years ago

 I weakened and bought the RT500ROF unit.
 The protocol is quite different and the temperature measured by the thermostat head is available in the RF transmission.
 The ROF unit is far superior to the plain RF unit although both wireless protocols are quite primitive.